FRCDashboard/FRCDashboard/README.md

 ## Running
-1. Connect to your robot's network.
-(If you're just testing the dashboard and don't currently need to use it with the robot, you can skip this step.)
+1. Connect to your robot's network if you haven't already.
+(If you're just testing the dashboard and don't currently need to use it with your robot, you can skip this step.)
-2. Start dashboard server.
+2. If you are able to use node/npm, use the section below labeled "Using dashboard as Application."
+If not, use the section titled "Using dashboard through web browser."

+### Using dashboard as Application
+The preferred method of using the dashboard is to run it using the [Electron](http://electron.atom.io) framework.
+Your dashboard will be its own application, and will be easy to manipulate.

+While in the dashboard directory, run:

+    npm start

+This will start a Python server and open the dashboard application.
+Note that you don't have to close and reopen the application every time you make a change, you can just press `Ctrl+R` (`Cmd+R` on Mac) to refresh the application.

+### Using dashboard through web browser
+The less desirable, but perfectly functional method of viewing your dashboard is to use it like a webpage.
+This method will work even if you don't have the privileges to install `node.js` and `npm`.
+The standard toolbars from your browser will still be shown and will take up space on the screen, and the experience will be less fluid, but it will work.

+1. Start the Python server independently:

     Windows: